-Learning French -The Secret to the French "U"
+Learning French -How to Pronounce the letter "U"

 So you want to speak French or are in the process of taking French.
 Aside from the myriad of complicated rules - not to mention the memorization of noun genders which is literally a life-long journey - you will sooner of later need to master the basic sounds of French.
 Now, as with all languages certain sounds can be "cheated."
 In other words, you don't need to prounounce the sounds of French "spot-on" in order to be understood.
 However, in my experience, there is an exception to the rule.